 For each election, Chiefs are paid $350, Assistant Chiefs are paid $300, and regular officers are paid $250.

-Chiefs also receive an additional stipend of $30 for some required travel ($10 for picking up important materials about one week before election day, $10 for picking up electronic pollbooks day before election, and $10 for returning materials on election night).
+Chiefs also receive an additional stipend of $20 for some required travel ($10 for picking up final supplies on the day before election day and $10 for returning materials on election night).

 Chiefs and Assistant Chiefs are assigned from qualified election officers representing the two political parties having the largest number of votes for Governor in the last gubernatorial election.
 In the Commonwealth of Virginia, this is usually the Republican and Democratic parties.